SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/technical-requirements.md

 It is possible to phone, send faxes and send emails direct from SuperOffice CRM.

-* To send email, you must have an email system which is certified by SuperOffice.
+* To send email, you must have an email system that is certified by SuperOffice.

 * To [dial direct from SuperOffice CRM][2], your system must be correctly configured.